pj4533/Pokora/README.md

 ## Getting Started

-- Any video size will work, but it must be square (see limitations below)
+- Any video size will work, but the OUTPUT video will be square (for now)
 - Any video length will work
 - Is a document-based app, so choose 'New Document' when you first start
 - If you Save the project before rendering, you can restart if you get an error during long renders